octamap/mesa-vs-code/README.md

   - Named target type completions.
   - Syntax highlighting for Mesa components.

+### **1.0.2**
+- Improved code structure.
+- Enhanced logic for identifying components.
+- Added support for scenarios where Mesa is initialized like this: Mesa(() => { "comp": "./some/comp.html" })
+  - This initialization method will be officially supported in the next Mesa version.
+  - Using () => initializers enables detection of component additions or deletions during development (HMR).
 ---

 **Enjoy faster, smarter Mesa development with this extension!** 🚀